runwayml/learn/docs/how-to/import-models.md

 ![Import Model #12](assets/images/how-to/github-link/make-public.png)

-### Links
+### More Resources

 For more information about how to port a new or existing model to Runway, check out these resources:

+* [Adding Models to RunwayML](https://www.youtube.com/playlist?list=PLj598ZXODDO_YUkKaBK9yBgIhOlPia_eL), a two-part video series with Gene Kogan
-* [Runway Model SDK Docs](https://sdk.runwayml.com): Documentation for the Python SDK used to port models
+* [Runway Model SDK Docs](https://sdk.runwayml.com), documentation for the Python SDK used to port models
-* [Runway Model Template](https://github.com/runwayml/model-template): A boilerplate model template that you can use as a starting point to port models
+* [Runway Model Template](https://github.com/runwayml/model-template), a boilerplate model template that you can use as a starting point to port models